Ultimate Scones

 The key to tender scones is using cold ingredients with somewhat frozen butter, forming your dough quickly to keep the butter hard; don’t tend to your email or do laundry while making these yummy goodies!
 Additionally, you want to handle the dough as little as possible, mixing it just until it is barely holding together.

 Triangular servings: 8 chocolate chip-cranberry scones AND 8 bacon-cheddar scones.
-Tip to tip, baked scones measure from 4 to 5 inches at its longest; side to side at it widest, baked scones expand to about 3 to 3.5 inches.
+Tip to tip, baked scones measure from 4 to 5 inches at its longest; side to side at its widest, baked scones expand to about 3 to 3.5 inches.

 INGREDIENTS